-Thus, the higher the covariance between X and Y, the higher the slope will be.
-Furthermore, because the sample variance of $X_i$ will always be non-negative, negative covariances will imply negative slopes and positive covariances will imply positive slopes.
-It is helpful for you to think about what happens when $X_i$ and/or $Y_i$ don't vary?
+- The higher the covariance between X and Y, the higher the slope will be. - Negative covariances = negative slopes; positive covariances = positive slopes

-Mechanical properties of OLS
+- What happens when $X_i$ doesn't vary? - What happens when $Y_i$ doesn't vary?

-Later we'll see that under certain assumptions, OLS will have nice statistical properties.
-But some properties of OLS are mechanical in the sense that they are just a function of how we estimated the slope and intercept.
-Each of these can be derived from the minimization problem that OLS solves.
-The residuals will be o on average:
+- Later we'll see that under certain assumptions, OLS will have nice statistical properties.
+But some properties of OLS are mechanical in the sense that they are just a function of how we estimated the slope and intercept. - Each of these can be derived from the first order conditions of OLS. - The residuals will be o on average: